 - Keep all your exercise books and notes / handouts somewhere safe an old shoe box comes in useful here! - Start revision early.
-The sooner you start, the less you will have to do each day and the less stressed out you will be. - The most important thing is to make a realistic revision timetable that you will stick to. - Don't rush out to buy loads of revision guides -check with your subject teacher first, they will be able to provide you with what you need.
+The sooner you start, the less you will have to do each day and the less stressed out you will be - Don't rush out to buy loads of revision guides -check with your subject teacher first, they will be able to provide you with what you need.